Yesterday I said I’d explain how the yoni plays a big part in Christianity!

-Below are a few examples of where this geometric symbol appears time and time again in religious art, architecture and literature (ignore the white images):
+Below are a few examples of where this geometric symbol appears time and time again in religious art, architecture and literature:

-Early Christianity often presented Christ inside a Vesica Piscis, representing the womb of the Virgin and/or the gateway to the celestial world.
+Early Christianity often presented Christ within a Vesica Piscis, representing the yoni of the Goddess and/or the gateway to the celestial world.

 “The Vesica Piscis is derived from the Sanskrit meaning, “divine passage”.
 That the yoni is the feminine, the yoni should be viewed such that the divine passage becomes a correlation to sex, or male/female union.”
 John Yarker, The Arcane Schools